williamhuybui/healthcare-llm-project/README.md

 ### Multi-source queries
 - 3) *“How much does it cost for me to see a doctor?”* → (user, plans)  (user.csv, plan.csv) => go to user table to get planid => go to plan table to get plan's oop_max_individual with planid

+Logic: Since Huy Bui plan id = 1 => go to plan table to get plan_name = Blue Advantage Gold HMO Standard => open this plan pdf => from pdf need $30 for primary visit OR $60 for specialize visit OR no charge for PREVENTIVE/SCREENING/IMMUNIZATION

+Answer: Huy Bui will pay $30 for primary visit OR $60 for specialize visit OR no charge for PREVENTIVE/SCREENING/IMMUNIZATION

 - 4) *“What facilities in Houston accept my insurance?”* → (user, facility, plans)  (user.csv, facility.csv, plans_pdf) => go to user table to get planid => go to facility table to get all facility_name that have plan_id included in accepts_plan_ids

+Logic: Since Huy Bui plan id = 1 and city = Houston => go to facility table get all facility have location at houston, which is 501 and 502 => from those facilities filter out to keep those have plan_id = 1 in accepts_plan_ids => 501 and 502 have => get 501 and 502 facility name => Houston Methodist Hospital and Memorial Hermann - Texas Medical Center

+Answer: Houston Methodist Hospital and Memorial Hermann - Texas Medical Center are nearby facilities and can accept Huy Bui plan

 - 5) *“Can you find a doctor near me who speaks Vietnamese?”* → (user, facility, doctor)  (user.csv, facility.csv, doctor.csv) => go to user table to get city => go to faicility to get all facility_id has same city => go to doctor look for all doctor have same city in our same city facility list => look for doctor has "vi" in languages

+Logic: Since Huy Bui plan id = 1 and city = Houston => go to facility table get all facility have location at houston, which is 501 and 502 => go to doctor table to filter out doctor work at 501 and 502 => get doctor_id = 1001 and 1002, who work at 501 or 502 facility => filter out doctor and keep doctor have "vi" in their languages => 1001 has => get this id doctor name => doctor_name = Thao Le, MD

+Answer: Huy Buy can meet doctor Thao Le, MD, who speaks Vietnamese and are working at facility near to Huy Buy's location

 ### Complex scenario queries
 - 6) *“If I had a heart attack and my hospital bill was $100,000, what would my out-of-pocket cost be?”* → (user, plans)  (user.csv, plan.csv) => go to user_information to get plan_id => go to coverage look for coverage_id has same plan_id => look for service_category => look for coverage_limit => the money need to pay

 - 7) *“Do I need a referral to see a specialist, and which facilities nearby allow that?”* → (plans, facility)  (plans_pdf, facility.csv)

+Logic: Since Huy Bui plan id = 1 and city = Houston

+=> go to plan table to get plan_name matched plan_id = 1 => Blue Advantage Gold HMO Standard => open Blue Advantage Gold HMO Standard's pdf => at first page the book have a question "Do you need a referral to see a specialist? " => it answers "Yes"

+=> go to facility table get all facility have location at houston, which is 501 and 502 => from those facilities filter out to keep those have plan_id = 1 in accepts_plan_ids => 501 and 502 have => get 501 and 502 facility name => Houston Methodist Hospital and Memorial Hermann - Texas Medical Center accept HuyBui plan

+*Answer: Huy Bui with Blue Advantage Gold HMO Standard's plan must have a referral to see a specialist, and Houston Methodist Hospital and Memorial Hermann - Texas Medical Center, which accept HuyBui plan, allow him to met a specialist with a referral*

 - 8) *“What preventive care services are fully covered under my plan?”* → (plans)   (plans_pdf, plan.csv)

+Logic: Since Huy Bui plan id = 1 and deductible_individual = 1500 => go to plan table to get plan_name matched plan_id = 1 => Blue Advantage Gold HMO Standard => open Blue Advantage Gold HMO Standard's pdf

+=> there is question "What is the overall deductible?" => answer "$0 at Indian Health Care Provider or with IHCP referral at non-IHCP; or $1,500 Individual/$3,000 Family" => your type is $1,500 Individual/$3,000 Family and not IHCP or non_IHCP

+=> there is question "Are there services covered before you meet your deductible? " => answer "...
+See a list of covered preventive services at ... " => go to a website => it says "Most health plans must cover a set of preventive services — like shots and screening tests — at no cost to you.
+This includes plans available through the Health Insurance Marketplace®." => got next link for adults => list of 22 free preventive service for adults

+*Answer: Huy Bui with Blue Advantage Gold HMO Standard's plan with type $1,500 Individual/$3,000 Family not IHCP or non_IHCP can get 22 preventive free services list below: ...*

 - 9) *“Are there any annual limits for physical therapy visits?”* → (plans, doctor)  (plans_pdf, doctor.csv)

+Logic: Since Huy Bui plan id = 1 => go to plan table to get plan_name matched plan_id = 1 => Blue Advantage Gold HMO Standard => open Blue Advantage Gold HMO Standard's pdf => go to page 8/8 see "Rehabilitation services (physical therapy) " => look for "Rehabilitation services" information => go to page 5/8 see "Separate 35-visit maximum per benefit period for Habilitation services and Rehabilitation services, including chiropractic care." => 35-visit maximum per benefit period => go to page one a period is "Coverage Period: 01/01/2025 – 12/31/2025 " => a period is a year => 35-visit maximum per benefit year

+*Answer: Huy Bui with Blue Advantage Gold HMO Standard's plan can do physical therapy visits with 35-visit maximum per benefit year*

 # User Story
 ### Step 1.
 User Sign-In